nnijat/aca-store-react/README.md

 ### index.js
 * Create a index.js file and put the code of rendering App into the div with id = root
-* Provide App with a prop called "products" sending in the global products array from state.js
+* Provide App with a prop called "products" sending in the products array from the global state variable in state.js

 ### App
 * Cut whatever html is left in index.html and turn it into JSX by pasting it into your App.js component.